Here are some common questions about the Good Food Access Program (GFAP) Equipment and Physical Improvement Grant.

 Q. Can GFAP funding be used for vehicle leases or fuel?

 A. GFAP Equipment and Physical Improvement Grant funding cannot be used for leases or fuel.
 We generally consider short term leases as operating costs, which are not covered by this opportunity.
 The only exception would be if it was a lease-to-own arrangement.
-The organization would need to have full ownership of the vehicle by the end of the contract, set as June 1, 2027, in the RFP.
+The organization would need to have full ownership of the vehicle by the end of the contract, which can be found in the RFP.
 As for fuel, we always consider that to be an operating expense.

 Q. Can funds be used for the installation of equipment we already own but have not been able to install?